luontola/tdd-mooc-tetris/docs/level-1.md

 > You can't have a Tetris without falling tetrominoes, so that would be one place to start.
 But already that is quite a
 > complex feature.
 >
-> With TDD we prefer to _start small_.
-So let's start by implementing falling 1×1 blocks.
+> With TDD we prefer to _start small_, so that we can get something working quickly and learn more about the problem.
+> Let's [simplify](https://tdd.mooc.fi/2-design#four-strategies) the problem by using just 1×1 blocks instead of
+> full-sized tetrominoes.

 Open the [test/FallingBlocks.test.mjs](../test/FallingBlocks.test.mjs) file.